Ebola virus

 Comment: Report of six survivors who all displayed neutralizing antibodies 12 years after infection with the Gulu strain of Sudan Ebola virus.
 This suggests that there is likely durable immunity if one survives the infection raising hopes that a vaccine can be derived to do similar.

-Comment: An outbreak in Bundibugyo, Uganda, in November 2007-February 2008, caused by a putative new species (Bundibugyo ebolavirus) with this report includes 93 putative cases, 56 laboratory-confirmed cases, and 37 deaths (CFR = 25%).
-This virus generally behaved similarly to earlier Ebola descriptions, although CFR is slightly lower.
+Comment: An outbreak in Bundibugyo, Uganda, in November 2007-February 2008 is the foundational paper for this new species (Bundibugyo ebolavirus); the report includes 93 putative cases, 56 laboratory-confirmed cases, and 37 deaths (CFR = 25%).
+This virus generally behaved similarly to earlier descriptions of Ebola, although the CFR is slightly lower.
 The most frequently experienced symptoms were non-bloody diarrhea (81%), severe headache (81%), and asthenia (77%).

 Media